Spain: An attractive country for investment

 Lastly, in keeping with the commitment entered into with the European Union to promote job creation, the Spanish government has implemented significant reforms to the job market in recent years, introducing a greater degree of flexibility in employment.

-Like our neighboring countries, and as a result of the global economic crisis of past years and the changing economy, which has moved away from labor-intensive sectors towards highly technological sectors, the unemployment rate in Spain increased.
-In order to definitively overcome the consequences of such crisis, Spain launched an ambitious program of structural reform with a view to boosting economic growth and creating jobs.
+Like our neighboring countries, and as a result of the recent global crisis and the effects of the COVID-19 pandemic on the economy, Spain has launched an ambitious program of structural reform with a view to boosting economic growth and creating jobs.

 A number of procedures have also been introduced to facilitate the entry, residence and permanence in Spain, for reasons of general interest, of foreigners who plan to invest and create jobs in Spain or who are highly qualified professionals.

-Table 3EVOLUTION OF LABOR FORCE STRUCTURE BY ECONOMIC SECTOR (Percentage)
+Table 3EVOLUTION OF LABOR FORCE STRUCTURE BY ECONOMIC SECTOR (%)